icebert04/icebert04.github.io/_posts/2019-4-12-understanding-the-weirdest-of-the-weird.md

 It's imperative that we should do that.
 It's the only way to stay away from the Haters, Betrayers, and Backstabbers.
 Having friends can determine where you are going.
 Your friends can either make you or break you.
 They could be really nice to you today and kill (not literally) you tomorrow.

-Because of this, we become "Picky"!
+Because of this, we become **"Picky"**!
 We think hard and choose the right friends.
 The ones who are loyal, true, sincere, kind, honest and most of the words that you can find in the Walt Disney movies.
 Because we are the sum of the company that we keep.
 And by that, we are attracted to those who mirror our social identity.

 To put this perspective in real life...
 I'm going to ask you a question.